Five stunning Slovakian castle ruins

 TEMATÍN CASTLE

-Tematín Castle is by far the most remote ruin on the list.
+Tematín Castel is by far the most remote ruin on this list.

-Built in the 13th century, in unison with the castles of Beckov and Trenčin, to guard the north-western border of the Hungarian Kingdom, it remained an important fortress until its destruction by Imperial forces during Rákóczi’s War of Independence, an attempted insurrection against Habsburg rule by Hungarian noblemen.
-After the siege in 1710, the castle was burnt down and left abandoned.
+Equally built in the 13th century to guard the north-western border of the Hungarian kingdom, it retained an important military role until its destruction by Imperial forces during Rákóczi’s War of Independence, an attempted insurrection against Habsburg rule by Hungarian noblemen at the beginning of the 18th century.

-Since 2007 the castle has been slowly restored to its former glory by the Civic Association Hrad Tematín.
-Today (August 2021), the castle is still under major construction but open to the public.
+Since 2007, Tematín Castle has slowly been restored to its former might by the Civic Association Hrad Tematín.
+As of August 2021, the castle is still under major construction but remains open to the public.

-For latest prices and opening hours check the official website of Tematín Castle.
+For the latest opening hours and admission fees check out the official website.

 round entrance in a wall leading out to a bastion with incredible views of the surrounding forested hills and the fields of the valley below, Tematín Castle, Slovakia